 - 4 tablespoons light honey (agave syrup for the vegan)

 1/2 cup canola oil

-3.)
-Cook asparagus: For maximum flavor, coat the asparagus in the melted butter, a little salt and the sugar in an ovenproof dish.
-Cover tightly with foil and place in a preheated 350°F (175°C) oven for 40 minutes or until a knife glides through effortlessly, though some people prefer white asparagus more al dente.
+- Cook asparagus: For maximum flavor, coat the asparagus in the melted butter, a little salt and the sugar in an ovenproof dish.
+Cover with baking paper, seal tightly with foil, and place in a preheated 400°F (200°C) oven (regular convection setting) for at least 45 minutes or until a knife glides through effortlessly, though some people prefer white asparagus more al dente.
 If you have a sous-vide, it’s a great occasion to use it at around 190-195°F (88-90°C).